OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 We will also provide here several Python scripts, that can reproduce the features illustrated in the Notebooks, but without comments and graphics.

-- _All_ the softwares mentioned in this document are free and Open Source.
+- _All_ the software mentioned in this document are free and Open Source.
 - _All_ the code for you to replay _all_ the examples in this documents are available in the project hosting this document, or on the web (in which cases links will be provided).

 ### Material
+We will use Jupyter Notebooks (for Python and Java), as well as plain Python scripts.

 See how to install Jupyter and Jupyter for Java in [this document](../../README.md).

 Then run
 ```
  $ jupyter notebook
 ```
-We have in this project Jupyter Notebooks, and Python scripts:
+Here is a non exhaustive list of the Jupyter Notebooks and Python scripts we provide:
 <table>
 <tr>
 <th>Jupyter Notebooks</th>